Kraken-CI/website/docs/installation.md

 There are:

 - **kraken-docker-compose-X.Y.yaml** - a services configuration file for Docker Compose
-- **.env** - an example configuration for Kraken services that is used by Docker Compose file
+- **dot-X.Y.env** - an example configuration for Kraken services that is used by Docker Compose file

 Docker Compose file is using pre-built Kraken container images.

 Download these 2 files to your local machine that will host Kraken services.
 Put them in the same folder.
+Rename `dot-X.Y.env` to `.env` - this is the only way to make it visible to `docker-compose`.

 ## Kraken Configuration